 Released – 2020

-Jason Zumpano – synthesizers, rhodes, electric guitar, e-bowed electric guitar, percussion
+Jason Zumpano – synthesizer, rhodes, electric guitar, e-bowed electric guitar, percussion

 Terri Upton – double bass

 processing on Naive Rhythm and New Noise by Loscil